 If life came with an instruction manual, I’d never end up reading it.
 At best, I’d skim it.
 I’d probably skip ahead to the end, find out that we all die and then sadly go and bury my sorrows in Oreos.

 The instructions to things are useful, though.
 Mainly to fan myself with.
 After getting a little hot, while figuring out how to do whatever it is, on my own.
 It’s not that I think instructions are a waste of time or that my own way is better!
 My way is not better.
-Just ask any of my slightly wonky Ikea furniture (but don’t touch it) (don’t sit on the chairs).
+Just ask any of my slightly wonky Ikea furniture pieces (but don’t touch them) (especially don’t sit on the chairs).
 It’s mostly just that I’m impatient.

 Impatience is most evident while driving.
 Driving and patience do not go hand in hand.
 They do not go together at all.
 They are not even Facebook friends.
 Everyone's true self shows when they are driving.
 A great first date would be to take a long drive somewhere in a big city.
 Not rush hour, necessarily, but a drive with some variety of drivers…like that guy driving in front of you who taps his brakes every 4 seconds.
 Or the young girl who is not texting (because that is dangerous), but is applying mascara with much better precision than staying in her lane.
 The lady who plays it safe and leaves her left-turn signal on all the time (for any future left-turn situation that might arise).
 Or those 2-lane taker uppers!
 Or the elderly...ohhh.
 The elderly.
 Here's an idea – before you introduce your date to your parents - let him/her DRIVE behind your parents.
 Better yet, your grandparents.
 You'll get to know that person really well, really fast.